Audi S1 review

 Audi S1 hot hatch has incredible all-wheel drive pace and a classy cabin, but it comes with a chunky price tag, too

-However, be careful, because even a few light options can send the price rocketing towards £30,000, pushing the S1 towards a different league of hot hatch that outguns it for performance and practicality, including the Volkswagen Golf GTI, SEAT Leon Cupra and BMW M135i.
+However, you don’t need to spend too long poring over the options list to send the price rocketing towards £30,000, and that pushes the S1 towards a different league of hot hatch that outguns it for performance and practicality, including the Volkswagen Golf GTI, SEAT Leon Cupra and BMW M135i.

 Engines, performance and drive